kokuwaio/micronaut-openapi-codegen/README.md

 * generateAuthentication: generate Àuthentication into controller interfaces if response code 401 is present (default `false`)
 * sealed: generate sealed interfaces (default `true`)
 * record: generate records instead of pojos (default `false`)
+* modelBaseClass: set a base class that all generated pojos extend (default is unset)

 For examples see [integration tests](src/it).